 Coordination and Collaboration

-Goal 4: To successfully coordinate and collaborate with industry participants, both member and non-member parties, and external organizations in support of the goals of the industry and of NAESB.
+Goal 4: To coordinate and collaborate with industry participants, both member and non-member parties, and external organizations in support of the goals of the industry and of NAESB.

-Objective 1: NAESB will maintain strong relationships with industry stakeholders and ensure that the organization is inclusive and responsive to all interested parties.
+Objective 1: NAESB will maintain relationships with industry stakeholders and ensure that the organization is inclusive and responsive to all interested parties.

 Key Deliverables: